Meet Our Teaching Faculty

 What students are saying:

-• “Patty has the ability to break down a complicated idea into something into something easier to understand.
+• “Patty has the ability to break down a complicated idea into something easier to understand.
 She has a patient approach to imparting knowledge that is reassuring and inspiring.
-I have learned tons from her and consider her a big part of my music/composition/audio production learning experience.” – Jess Hatton-Brown, UK performing artist singer-songwriter living and performing in France
+I have learned tons from her and consider her a big part of my music/composition/audio production learning experience.” – Jess Hatton-Brown, UK performing artist and singer-songwriter living and performing in France

 • “Patty creates a safe and welcoming environment for everyone to share openly.
 She empowers anyone willing to learn by being generous with her time and always offering concise, actionable feedback.” – Sherry Lynn, Music entrepreneur, California

 • “Patty Boss is generous with her time and knowledge.
 She has a heart to help others become better in the craft of sound production and composition.
-She is passionate about helping others achieve their best.” – Rebekah Ann Curtis, Singer Songwriter
+She is passionate about helping others achieve their best.” – Rebekah Ann Curtis, Singer-Songwriter

 • “I saw Patty playing the piano in college.
 She was so passionate.
 Someone who loves music that much gotta be a good teacher.
 And she cares about friends and people.” – Min Lee, Korean artist/painter